MerosCrypto/Meros/docs/RPC/Eventual/Consensus.md

 ### `getSendDifficulty`

-`getSendDifficulty` replies with the current Send Difficulty.
+`getSendDifficulty` replies with a Send Difficulty.
 It takes in one argument:
-- Merit Holder (string): Optional; defaults to null.
+- Merit Holder (int): Optional; defaults to -1.

-The result is a string of the difficulty if the Merit Holder is null, or if it isn't, what the specified Merit Holder voted.
+The result is a string of the current difficulty if the Merit Holder is -1, or if it isn't, what the specified Merit Holder voted.
+If the Merit Holder does have any votes, an empty string will be returned.

 ### `getDataDifficulty`

-`getDataDifficulty` replies with the current Data Difficulty.
+`getDataDifficulty` replies with a Data Difficulty.
 It takes in one argument:
-- Merit Holder (string): Optional; defaults to null.
+- Merit Holder (int): Optional; defaults to -1.

-The result is a string of the difficulty if the Merit Holder is null, or if it isn't, what the specified Merit Holder voted.
+The result is a string of the current difficulty if the Merit Holder is -1, or if it isn't, what the specified Merit Holder voted.
+If the Merit Holder does have any votes, an empty string will be returned.

 ### `getGasPrice`